 Amanda Arpé was named Assistant Director of Athetlics at Simmons in January 2016.
 She has also directed Simmons Field Hockey since 2010 as Head Coach.
-Prior to the 2014 season, Arpé was also the head coach of the Sharks Women's Lacrosse team.
+Arpé has also served as the school's Head Lacrosse Coach in two different stints.

 Arpé's teams have also established themselves as the top defensive units in the nation.
 The Sharks led NCAA Division III in shutouts per match in 2015, while ranking third in goals against average.

 As a testament to the quality of players she has recruited, the Sharks have boasted a pair of Conference Offensive Player and Defensive Player of the Year recipients in addition to a trio of Rookie of the Year awards as well as five All-Region honorees in the past four seasons.

 In 2013, Arpé became the program's all-time leader in coaching victories, while posting a 12-8 record for the team's highest win total in eight seasons.
 She was also named the North Atlantic Conference Coach of the Year after posting the best one-year won-loss turnaround in school history.
 The Simmons mentor saw four players earn NAC All-Conference honors, while featuring the league's Rookie of the Year.